Solutions / Deliverability & MailOps Teams

 Complete verbatim rejection responses, enhanced status codes, per-message journeys, TLS state, timestamps.
 Retained and queryable.
 Delisting tickets, provider escalations, and postmortems start from evidence instead of archaeology.

-Blocklist surveillance with action attached
+Blocklist detection from the wire, with action attached

 Self-service control surface